Safety Related Policies

 Additionally, all incidents of possession of suspected illegal weapons will be referred to law enforcement and students possessing illegal weapons will likely face removal from campus as an interim measure, pending formal conduct review.

 Due to health risks and fire hazards caused by smoking or the passive inhalation of tobacco smoke, ALL college buildings are designated as “smoke-free.”
+Smoking is prohibited in College buildings and outdoors within 25 feet of entrances and exits of campus buildings.
+Smoking is allowed in designated areas located around campus.
 Violations of this policy will result in a fine and/or disciplinary action.

-No animals may be kept on campus or brought into college buildings, other than those approved by the administration for medical (seeing eye dogs, or Emotional Support Animals, for example) or academic purposes.
+No animals may be kept on campus or brought into College buildings, other than those approved by the administration for service (service animals, seeing eye dogs, or Emotional Support Animals) or academic purposes.
 For health and sanitation reasons, animals are not permitted at College events and are not allowed to be off leash on the campus.
 This policy applies to all members and guests of the College community.

 All members of the College community are issued identification cards.
 Students are required to carry their ID cards at all times as they are an immediate source of identification both on and off campus.
 Students are required to show their ID cards any time when requested by campus Department of Public Safety Officers or officials of the College (including student employees acting in accordance with their job responsibilities).
-ID cards can be obtained from the Department of Public Safety from 8:30 a.m. to 4:00 p.m., Monday through Friday.
+ID cards can be obtained from the Department of Public Safety Monday-Friday, 8:30 a.m. to 4:30 p.m.
 A $15 fee will be charged for replacing ID cards.